Alec Rose: Personal life

 Rose was born in Canterbury and was educated at Simon Langton Grammar School for Boys.
 In his book My Lively Lady Rose described himself as a shy youth and a loner, fascinated by nature and the sea.
 He preferred to be self-employed rather than take a regular job, which allowed him to spend the time (over several years) preparing his yacht for the trans-Atlantic race.
-Rose and his wife Dorothy ran a greengrocer shop at 38 Osborne Road, Southsea.
+Rose and his wife Dorothy ran a greengrocer's shop at 38 Osborne Road, Southsea.

 Alec Rose died aged 82 on 11 January 1991 at Queen Alexandra Hospital, Portsmouth.
-At the time of his death he was Admiral of the Ocean Cruising Club, and in an obituary Tim Heywood, a founder member and past Commodore who had known Rose since 1966, described him as the epitome of the breed of great seamen: quiet, reserved and humble.
-Rose was survived by his wife Dorothy, two sons and two daughters.
-He bequeathed Lively Lady to Portsmouth.
+At the time of his death he was Admiral of the Ocean Cruising Club, and in an obituary Tim Heywood, a founder member and past Commodore who had known Rose since 1966, described him as "the epitome of the breed of great seamen: quiet, reserved and humble".
+Rose, who was survived by his wife Dorothy, two sons and two daughters, was buried at Warblington, near Emsworth.
+He bequeathed Lively Lady to Portsmouth City Council.

 Legacy

 Alec Rose Lane in Portsmouth city centre is named after him, as is a Wetherspoon public house in Port Solent, Portsmouth and the 3rd Worthing Scout Groups 'Rose' Cub Pack.
 An elderly people's residence in Gosport bears his name.
 Sir Alec's sailing club Eastney Cruising Association in Portsmouth has a Cornish Pilot Gig named after him.
 There is a plaque commemorating his global circumnavigation near his landing point at Southsea.
 Rose gives his name to the RNSA Sir Alec Rose Trophy for Outstanding Single Handed achievement.

 Lively Lady was displayed at the 2005 London Boat Show.
-A pub in Bracklesham, near Chichester, West Sussex, is named "The Lively Lady" after Rose's yacht.
+A pub in Bracklesham, near Chichester, West Sussex, is named The Lively Lady after Rose's yacht.

 From 2006 to 2008 Alan Priddy, founder of the Around and Around charity, circumnavigated the globe aboard Rose's yacht Lively Lady.
 The 60-year-old boat was crewed in stages by a group of 38 disadvantaged young adults.
-Priddy attributed his passion for sailing to Rose.
+Which to most of them was "life changing", Priddy attributed his passion for sailing to Rose.
 Lively Lady was in 2009 leased to Around and Around for 25 years so the charity could maintain and use her for training.
 In 2011 the charity announced that, after a refit, Lively Lady would undertake another circumnavigation to celebrate the 50th anniversary of Rose's achievement.
 The charity restored and extensively refitted the yacht in time to commemorate the 50th anniversary of Rose's circumnavigation.